Thinking about transferring to Ball State’s social work program? Transferring to our program is easy.

 Contact Advising Center

-Once you schedule an appointment to meet with an advisor in the Upper Division Advising Center, you should also schedule an appointment for the same day with the Department of Social Work’s advisor.
+Once you schedule an appointment to meet with an advisor in the Academic Advising Center, you should also schedule an appointment for the same day with the Department of Social Work’s advisor.

 You will receive guidance on the specifics of the bachelor of social work (BSW) degree, and the two of you will develop an academic plan that will ensure your timely completion of the degree.